DanNixon/Reisen/README.md

 -  Optional cutout to allow those that wear glasses to comfortably use it
 -  Configurable device width and cutout for camera (improving device support)
 -  Latching front door to hold device in place
+-  Ability to use a thinner material for the screen divider

 To Do
 -----

 -  Add "select" magnet
 -  Add retention clips for lens
+-  Add configurable cutout for USB/audio connectors